MBA/MS in Media Ventures

 Requirements for the Dual Degree

-Students pursuing the School of Management’s MBA Program (GSM) and the MS in Media Ventures Program at COM must give special attention to the course requirements of both programs.
+Students pursuing the Questrom School of Business’s MBA Program and the MS in Media Ventures Program at COM must give special attention to the course requirements of both programs.
 Students should meet with the COM Media Ventures advisor and the academic advisor in the MBA Program in the first semester, and as needed during the program.

-This is a two-year, five-semester option where students pursue an MBA with Boston University Graduate School of Management before joining the single MS degree program in Media Ventures at the College of Communication.
-Students must complete at least 40 credits at the Graduate School of Management (GSM) and 40 credits at the College of Communication (COM).
-Students who pass the GSM waiver exam or transfer credit for a course must take a GSM course to replace it.
+This is a two-year, five-semester option where students pursue an MBA with Boston University Questrom School of Business before joining the single MS degree program in Media Ventures at the College of Communication.
+Students must complete at least 40 credits at Questrom and 40 credits at COM.
+Students who pass the Questrom waiver exam or transfer credit for a course must take a Questrom course to replace it.

 Students must meet all of the requirements for the degree in each school and must take at least 80 credits at Boston University.

-- COM CM 561 HL Survey of Entertainment Promotion
+- COM CM 561 HL B1 Multi-Platform Entertainment Marketing: Design Thinking

-- COM CM 561 HW Careers in Hollywood for Advertising and Public Relations (Speaker Series)
+- COM CM 561 HW Careers in the Entertainment Industry

 - COM FT 856 Graduate Media Seminar

-Students must take 40 credits of MBA courses at the School of Management.
+Students must take 40 credits of MBA courses at the Questrom School of Business.
 They must satisfy all of the required core courses.
-Courses which are waived or transferred do not count toward the 40-credit residency required for the MBA.
+Courses that are waived or transferred do not count toward the 40-credit residency required for the MBA.

 Team-Building in the MBA Program